 TravelWorks: BSP-ARC support and group planning

-OnlineInvoices: profits calculation and performance monitoring
+OnlineInvoices: Profits calculation and performance monitoring

 Targeted at companies in all sectors, OnlineInvoices also offers advanced features to travel agencies.
 You can send invoices to tourists and partners via email and receive payment by credit card, PayPal, Stripe, or bank transfer.
 You can analyze travel data to locate the most popular hotels and sights and assign each agent to accomplish specific tour services as well.

-- Lead distribution among agents
+- lead distribution among agents,

-- Travel-specific customer categories
+- travel-specific customer categories,

-- Support for travel marketing channels: booking websites, TripAdvisor, etc.
+- support for travel marketing channels (booking websites, TripAdvisor, etc.),

-- Automated departure and arrival notifications
+- automated departure and arrival notifications, and

 Let’s see how existing solutions help travel agencies solve marketing challenges.

-Zoho’s Travel Agency CRM: comprehensive tool from an industry leader
+Zoho’s Travel Agency CRM: Comprehensive tool from an industry leader

 One of the biggest CRM providers, Zoho has a targeted Travel Agency CRM with features beneficial for companies selling travel services.
-Here you’ll find a lead capturing machine that gets all inquiries made via your website directly into a CRM with the ability to distribute them among your agents.
+Here you’ll find a lead-capturing machine that gets all inquiries made via your website directly into a CRM with the ability to distribute them among your agents.

-Zoho Travel Agency CRM interface
+Zoho Travel Agency CRM interface.

-LeadSquared Travel CRM: exhaustive marketing software
+LeadSquared Travel CRM: Exhaustive marketing software

 LeadSquared provides marketing software for all businesses, but it also has a specific CRM and marketing solution for travel brands.
-Its travel product is divided into three functions: travel marketing, package sales, and partner management.
+It’s divided into three functions: travel marketing, package sales, and partner management.

-LeadSquared’s travel marketing solutions
+LeadSquared’s travel marketing solutions.

-Kapture Travel CRM: automatic itineraries and travel sales tunnel
+Kapture Travel CRM: Automatic itineraries and travel sales tunnel

 Besides basic customer profiles and interaction, Kapture creates itineraries semi-automatically and directly in a CRM.
 The sales funnel here is also customized for travel agencies and allows you to track clients from their interest in a vacation to the booking itself.
-Kapture also saves all important travel documents such as passports, tickets, and visas in one place.
+Kapture also saves all important travel documents, such as passports, tickets, and visas, in one place.

-Itineraries created by Kapture CRM
+Itineraries created by Kapture CRM.

 What to look for in travel software: our recommendations

-This not only includes 24/7 chat or call service, but also a knowledge base, FAQs, and tutorials.
+Tech support.
+This includes not only 24/7 chat or call service but also a knowledge base, FAQs, and tutorials.
 TripCreator, for example, provides webinar training to all users, while Orioly creates video instructions.

+Business flow, similar to yours.
 Thanks to trial options available in many cloud platforms, you can determine which software follows the same processes you and your agents already have.

+Automatic confirmations and notifications.
 Make sure that both agents and clients get notified about the main touchpoints of their journeys.
 While not required, it’s also useful to have a disruption management tool to help travelers already on their trip navigate during flight delays.

+Advanced reports.
 What’s the point in gathering and managing all this data if you can’t draw insights from it?
 Reporting functions will show you which destinations, dates, seasons, and agents bring you the most value.